-(e) Failure to achieve the assessment requirement during the study abroad/placement semester host institution facilitate a resit opportunity which may be an examination held at the University in the A3 (July/August) assessment period.
-Where the assessment requirement has not been met following the completion of resit opportunities, the School PAB has the discretion to offer a repeat of the semester during the next stage (see Regulation 2.9).
+(e) Failure to achieve the assessment requirement during the study abroad/placement semester

+4.7.11 Where a student fails to achieve the assessment requirement, they must pursue a resit opportunity at the host institution.
+Exceptionally, where the student has been unable to take a resit/sit at the host institution, the International Office may at the request of the host institution facilitate a resit opportunity which may be an examination held at the University in the A3 (July/August) assessment period.
+Where the assessment requirement has not been met following the completion of resit opportunities, the School PAB has the discretion to offer a repeat of the semester during the next stage (see Regulation 2.10).